-I won’t pretend I’m not excited – today’s announcement of the new Multi-Staged Disposition capabilities is a huge step forwards for the retention capabilities in Microsoft 365.
+I won’t pretend I’m not excited – today’s announcement of the new Multi-Stage Disposition Reviews capabilities is a huge step forwards for the retention capabilities in Microsoft 365.
 It will also fundamentally change the way that Retention Labels are architected.

 As many of you will know, I’ve been working with the Information & Records Management Society (IRMS) to influence the direction of future records management capabilities in Microsoft 365 through their Customer Advisory Board (CAB).
 This Board brings national regulatory and archival bodies from around the world into a direct conversation with Microsoft’s Compliance team, in order to help steer the Microsoft 365 roadmap.
 Today’s announcement has got me especially excited as, Microsoft has announced that they will be improving one of the most significant issues that I have been bringing to their attention for the past year – giving us the ability to delegate disposition reviews.

 While the name ‘Multi-Staged’ alludes to one of the new features being introduced by this change, I’m personally not sure that this is the most important aspect of this announcement.
 Sure, I’ve come across organisations who have wanted to have their records reviewed by more than one team at the end of retention, but this request comes a long way down the list of requested features in Microsoft 365 retention.
 Instead, the headline news here for me is that hidden within this new functionality is the capability to delegate disposition – something most of the larger organisations I’ve defined retention for have been crying out for.